VytautasKaz/laravel-crud/README.md

     -   Run **php artisan serve**
 -   Follow the link that appears after running 'php artisan serve'.

+## Things to improve:

+-   Currently, when deleting a project, the action also deletes all employees that were assigned to that project.

 ## Author:

 [Vytautas K.](https://github.com/VytautasKaz)